alex000kim/slack-gpt-bot/README.md

 # CipherHealth Internal Slack GPT Bot
-This repo was forked from here https://github.com/alex000kim/slack-gpt-bot original Readme available below.
+This repo was forked from https://github.com/alex000kim/slack-gpt-bot

 ## Changes specific to Cipher
 Additional logging components have been added for compliance purposes to track all user info across inputs & outputs.